 Overview

-The HLA-B27 test is a laboratory test used to detect the presence of a specific protein called Human Leukocyte Antigen B27 (HLA-B27) on the surface of white blood cells.
-This protein is part of the HLA system, which plays an essential role in the immune system by helping the body distinguish between its own cells and harmful substances such as bacteria and viruses.
+The HLA-B27 test is a laboratory test used to check for the presence of a specific immune protein called Human Leukocyte Antigen B27 (HLA-B27) on the surface of white blood cells.
+This protein belongs to the broader HLA system, which helps the immune system recognize what belongs to the body and what does not, such as infections or abnormal cells.

 Where HLA-B27 Is Produced in the Body

-The HLA-B27 protein is produced inside the cells based on instructions from the HLA-B gene, which is located on chromosome 6.
-After the protein is formed, it is transported to the surface of white blood cells, especially lymphocytes.
+HLA-B27 is produced inside cells based on genetic instructions from the HLA-B gene, which is located on chromosome 6.
+Once formed, the HLA-B27 protein is transported to the surface of certain white blood cells, especially lymphocytes.

 Main Functions and Importance